 Ko’olina Lagoons features 4 beautiful man-made half-moon beaches that usually provide calm swimming conditions.

 A rite of passage for some of the older kids is climbing a famous rock that sits in Waimea Bay and taking a 30 ft plunge back into the water.
+And while we can't recommend this, it is with no doubt that kids and kids at heart find themselves climbing to take the plunge in summer months when the water is much calmer.

 Finally, no trip out to the north shore isn’t complete without a stop in old town Haleiwa, and ordering a tall colorful Hawaiian shave ice for yourself and the whole family.
+The lines are usually long, but it's funny how kids don't complain too much about this wait.

 Still considered part of the north shore, but located on the far eastern side, is a grand entertainment thyme park that is an all-day adventure.